nuodb/nuodb-helm-charts/stable/README.md

 We’ll use Helm version 2.16.1, which can be downloaded via <https://github.com/kubernetes/helm/releases/tag/v2.16.1.>

-Run the following commands to install the Helm client:
+Run the following commands to install the Helm locally on your Linux client machine:

 ```bash
 $ curl -s https://storage.googleapis.com/kubernetes-helm/helm-v2.16.1-linux-amd64.tar.gz | tar xz